szyhf/go-excel/README.md

 Split a string and convert them to a slice, it won't work if not set.

+### nil

+Will not skip scan value in the cell equals to this 'nil value'

 ## RoadMap | 开发计划

 + Read xlsx file and got the expect xml. √